vespialis/fliccs/README.md

 fliccs uses unofficial JustWatchAPI written in Dart and based on [dawoudt's JustWatchAPI (python)](https://github.com/dawoudt/JustWatchAPI "dawoudt's JustWatchAPI")

 # Disclaimer
 Please have in mind that fliccs is still in its early stage.
-There are plenty ideas that will hopefully
+There are plenty ideas that will hopefully be added soon.

 # Images
 ![](http://searchengine.crosswiert.pl/images/Screenshot_20200627-190626.jpg)